Common cancer symptoms that men ignore

 Certain symptoms should prompt a visit to the doctor, not because cancer is likely, but because it should be ruled out or diagnosed early if it is present.
 This article lists some troublesome symptoms that may be signs of cancer.
 Of course, these symptoms do not mean that cancer is definitely present, but their presence should trigger a consultation with your physician.
 Your doctor will discuss the symptoms with you and perform a physical examination to determine whether you need any additional testing.

-Fever: This is a normal reaction to illness or infection.
+- Fever: This can be a normal reaction to illness or infection.
 Certain cancers, particularly cancers of the blood cells or cancers that have spread, may cause fevers.
 Fevers that persist and cannot be explained should always be investigated by a doctor.

 "American Cancer Society Guidelines for the Early Detection of Cancer."
 American Cancer Society.
 3 May 2013.